nutbasednews/nutbasednews.github.io/_pages/faq.md

             Is the content of your articles genuine?
           </h6>
           <span class="d-block text-muted">
-            We often get inspired by facts and real events, so part of what we write is true, then we get creative and add a layer of fiction.
+            We often get inspired by facts and actual events, so part of what we write is genuine, then we get creative and add a layer of fiction.
             <br><br>Take whatever we write with a pinch of salt.
-Also the underlying message remain the same: what we do to animals is absolutely ridiculous, and the cognitive dissonance is laughable (except from what it leads to).
+The underlying message remains the same, though.
+What we do to animals is ridiculous, and the cognitive dissonance is laughable (except what it leads to).
           </span>
       </span>
     </li>